mlabisi/apollo-datasource-airtable/README.md

 `this.deleteFromCacheById(id)`

-Deletes a document from the cache that was fetched with `findOneById` or `findManyByIds`.
+Deletes a record from the cache that was fetched with `findOneById` or `findManyByIds`.

 ### deleteFromCacheByFields

 `this.deleteFromCacheByFields(fields)`

-Deletes a document from the cache that was fetched with `findByFields`.
+Deletes a record from the cache that was fetched with `findByFields`.
 Fields should be passed in exactly the same way they were used to find with.